ibm-cloud-docs/BlockStorage/index.md

 Take advantage of the following features of {{site.data.keyword.blockstorageshort}}:

 - **Consistent performance baseline**
-   - Provided through the allocation of protocol-level IOPS to individual volumes.
+   - Provided through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.
 - **Highly durable and resilient**
    - Protects the integrity of the data and maintains availability through maintenance events and unplanned failures without the need to create and manage operating system-level redundant array of independent disk (RAID) arrays.
 - **Data-At-Rest Encryption** ([Available in most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC))